SruthiKorembathe/CICDImplementation/Home.md

 * [[Template REST API]]
 * [[Template JSON Models]]

-## Working with the wiki locally with your machine
+## Working with the wiki locally on your machine

 You can clone the wiki: it is a repo in GitHub.
 For this project, the clone URL is: